 It is expected that the participants selected by the partner, will provide their own labor as “sweat equity”, in the construction and ownership, of their own home.

-The STACK-A-SACK (SAS) SYSTEM™ provides the following:
+The concrete bag system provides the following:

 A simple construction process that can be followed utilizing the skill sets of the local villagers, allowing them to participate in the construction of their

 own earthquake resilient home, thereby providing “sweat equity”.